mikeizbicki/cmc-csci143/topic_03_instagram_tech_stack/README.md

         1. two types of volumes we'll use
             1. bind mounts (you manage where the data is stored)
             1. named volumes (docker manages where the data is stored)
-        1. docker-compose will handle all of the (rather complicated) underlying docker commands for us automatically
+        1. docker compose will handle all of the (rather complicated) underlying docker commands for us automatically
         1. references:
             1. docker's official docs: https://docs.docker.com/storage/volumes/
-            1. good tutorial that also references docker-compose: https://devopsheaven.com/docker/docker-compose/volumes/2018/01/16/volumes-in-docker-compose.html
+            1. good tutorial that also references docker compose: https://devopsheaven.com/docker/docker-compose/volumes/2018/01/16/volumes-in-docker-compose.html
     1. differences between docker image and docker container
         1. image:
             1. defined by a docker file